-- Supplied by the Phius Certified Rater/Verifier, see Appendix E, Section 4.3 for more details. - Available to both the project submitter and Phius. - Submitter is able to update energy model and documentation based on reports.
+- Supplied by the Phius Certified Rater or Phius Certified Verifier, see Appendix E, Section 4.3 for more details. - Available to both the project submitter and Phius. - Submitter is able to update the energy model and documentation based on reports.